GillianGrayson/SImAge/README.md

   </details>

 - `model`: model checkpoint file for the best cross-validation split.
-Different file extensions are possible, depending on the type of model.
+Different file extensions are possible, depending on the model type.

 - `shap`: directory containing data and figures relating to eXplainable Artificial Intelligence (XAI).
 Detailed description of the results generated in this directory is given in the next section.